bnnm/wwiser-utils/doc/NAMES.md

 Internally *words.py* splits parts (`BGM`, `BGM_Vocal_Camp` `Vocal_Camp_Off`, `Vocal_Camp`, `Vocal`, etc) from lists and combines with formats (see below).
 It's best to start with all names we have (like `wwnames.txt` or even output straight from `strings2`).
 You can force generate internally combined words with a flag, but it'll make huge lists.

 Key here is quantity over quality.
 Just make huge lists of possible names and see how it goes.
 As long as you have free memory big-ish files are ok, but you may want to split giant words lists for easier handling.
-You can get a bunch of false positives this way, but most should look fake enough.
+You can get a bunch of false positives this way, but most should look fake enough (do pay attention).

 #### Formats